JobeEnterprise/awesome-islam/README.md

 - [Quran: Why Arabic? - Nouman Ali Khan](https://www.youtube.com/watch?v=g7FcAy3KlbE) - `Youtube Video`
 - [The Importance of Arabic Language - Nouman Ali Khan](https://www.youtube.com/watch?v=VGMQtAfhC6M) - `Youtube Video`
 - [Why And How To Learn Arabic - Nouman Ali Khan - Bayyinah Institute](https://www.youtube.com/watch?v=eAE3BNkFqDk) - `Youtube Video`
+- [Arabic 101](https://www.youtube.com/@Arabic101/featured) :star2: - Arabic 101 will take you by the hand starting from the alphabet to the intermediate levels.
+You'll learn how to read, write, speak and even properly listen to Arabic.
+Through Tajweed lessons you'll also be able to read the Holy Quran properly, in no time. `Youtube Channel`

 ## Seerah
 - [Shama'il of Imam Tirmidhi | The Sublime Characteristics of the Prophet SAW - ZamZamAcademy](https://www.youtube.com/playlist?list=PLTgDm4XwxaRLhfvntu9Ku0WlmSkkeKFHR) - `Youtube Playlist`